-Height: Up to 20 feet, but essentially a large shrub
+Height: The wax myrtle tree grows up to 20 feet in height, but it’s essentially a large shrub

 Lifespan: Single stems rarely exceed 50 years, but several stems may arise from the same root system, thereby complicating notions of tree age